SignPath/website/docs/documentation/crypto-providers/gpg.md

 Initialize GPG hash signing using the helper function `InitializeSignPathCryptoProviderGpgSigning` of `Samples/Scenarios/SignPathCryptoProviderHelpers.sh` of the [Linux samples].

-This function internally:
+This function sets up GPG using the specified parameters:
-  * Configures the SignPath Crypto Provider with the given organization ID, API token, ...
+  * Configures the SignPath Crypto Provider
-  * Isolates GnuPG's home dir (`GNUPGHOME` env var) into a temp directory (=> isolates GnuPG configuration and key store).
+  * Sets GnuPG's home dir (`GNUPGHOME` environment variable) to a temporary directory to isolate GnuPG configuration and key store changes
-  * Configure GPG and `gnupg-pkcs11-scd` and fetches the private key reference for the given project / signing policy.
+  * Configures GPG and `gnupg-pkcs11-scd` and fetches the private key reference
-  * Downloads and GPG public key for the given project and signing policy from SignPath.
+  * Downloads the transferable GPG public key
+  * Sets the `SIGNPATH_PROJECT_SLUG` and `SIGNPATH_SIGNING_POLICY_SLUG` environment variables to avoid ambiguities in the PKCS #11/Cryptoki provider (see [Configuration](index/#crypto-provider-config-values-signingpolicy))
-  * Imports the GPG key and exposes its key ID as `GPG_KEY_ID` env var which can be used for later GPG invocations like, e.g. using `gpg -u "$GPG_KEY_ID" ...`
+  * Imports the GPG key and exposes its key ID via the `GPG_KEY_ID` environment variable
-  * Installs a Bash EXIT trap which cleans up the isolated GPG configuration.
+  * Installs a Bash EXIT trap which cleans up the isolated GPG configuration

+{.panel.tip}
+> **Use $GPG_KEY_ID to reference the public key**
+>
+> While you can use any key attribute supported by GPG, we recommend using the `GPG_KEY_ID` environment variable provided by SignPath.
+This will make your scripts robust in case you select another Signing Policy or the policy is assigned another GPG key.
+Example: `gpg --sign -u "$GPG_KEY_ID" ...`

-See [SignPath Crypto Providers](/documentation/crypto-providers/#crypto-provider-configuration) for additional configuration options like logging settings.
+See [SignPath Crypto Providers](/documentation/crypto-providers/#crypto-provider-configuration) for additional configuration options including logging.

 ## Signing code with GPG